 Other Reasons for Anaerobic Digestion

-Anaerobic digestion can provide an alternative energy source which is promising in the midst of energy scarcity and rising oil price.
-Anaerobic digestion can convert waste to bioenergy, renewable fuels and valuable resources and thus divert waste from landfill and reduce green house gas emission.
+Anaerobic digestion can provide an alternative energy source which is promising in the midst of energy scarcity and rising oil prices.
+Anaerobic digestion can convert waste to bioenergy, renewable fuels and valuable resources and thus divert waste from landfills and reduce greenhouse gas emissions.

 Is biogas really a renewable energy source?